 If you love to be with nature, hiking around Kathmandu can provide an easy escape from the city's humdrum.
-The north is always blessed with eye-catching mountain vistas and any elevation along the hills provides a bird's eye view of the valley and its nearby places.
+The north is always blessed with eye-catching mountain vistas, and any elevation along the hills provides a bird's eye view of the valley and its nearby places.
 We list a few places you should hike to when in Kathmandu.

-Some Hiking route in Kathmandu valley
+Some Hiking Routes in Kathmandu Valley

-If you are looking for any hiking experience around Kathmandu valley, here are the packages for Nagarkot Changunarayan day hike and Dhulikhel Namobuddha day hike or any easy trekking trip in Nepal, contact us Today or Plan your holidays as per your schedule and preference to travel in Nepal.
+If you are looking for any hiking experience around Kathmandu valley, here are the packages for the Nagarkot Changunarayan day hike, Dhulikhel Namobuddha day hike, or any easy trekking trip in Nepal.
+Having more days in Nepal after being experts on day hiking, we recommend doing the multiday trek such as Everest Base Camp or Annapurna Sanctuary.
+Furthermore, Island Peak Climbing in the Everest region and Yala Peak in the Langtang region enthrall you.
+Contact usToday or Plan your holidays as per your schedule and preference to travel in Nepal.